Unleash/unleash/docs/deploy/securing-unleash.md

 title: Securing Unleash
 ---

 > This guide is only relevant if you are using Unleash Open-Source.
-The Enterprise edition does already ship with a secure setup and multiple SSO options.
+The Enterprise edition does already ship with multiple SSO options, such as SAML 2.0, OpenId Connect.

-The Unleash API is split into two different paths: `/api/client` and `/api/admin`.
-This makes it easy to have different authentication strategy for the admin interface and the client-api used by the applications integrating with Unleash.
+**If you are still using Unleash v3 you need to follow the [securing-unleash-v3](./securing-unleash-v3)**

-## General settings
+Out of the box Unleash Open-Source comes with username/password authentication.
+It also comes with API token support out of the box, to make it easy to handle access tokens for Client SDKs and programmatic asses to the Unleash APIs.

-Unleash uses an encrypted cookie to maintain a user session.
-This allows users to be logged in across multiple instances of Unleash.
-To protect this cookie, Unleash will automatically generate a secure token the first time you start Unleash.
+### Implementing Custom Authentication

-## Securing the Admin API
+If you do not wish to use the built-in

 To secure the Admin API, you have to tell Unleash that you are using a custom admin authentication and implement your authentication logic as a preHook.